emanuelegdepaoli/santa-caterina-website/README.md

 # Confraternita di Santa Caterina in Biandrate (NO).

-This gitHub repository provides codes for generating [the official website of the "Confraternita del SS.
+This GitHub repository provides codes for generating [the official website of the "Confraternita del SS.
 Sacramento e di Santa Caterina in Biandrate"](https://emanuelegdepaoli.github.io/santa-caterina-website/), an ecclesiastical congregation which is mentioned in documents dating from 1556.
 It is located in Biandrate, a small village in Northwest Italy.

 ## Acknowledgement